-- You are current dues-paying General or Voting Member,18 years or older, living within the ROOTS region as of August 31, 2020.
+- living and working within the ROOTS region as of

 - You have completed your Alternate ROOTS membership profile

-- You have not received a ROOTS grant or partnership in the 18 months prior to awards.
-If you
+- You have not received a ROOTS grant or partnership in the three (3) cycle prior to this current grant cycle.
+If you received an Artistic Assistance grant in Fall 2019, Spring 2020, or Fall 2020 you are not eligible to apply for this round.

 - You do not have any outstanding ROOTS grant or partnership final reports due.

-As part of our current strategic plan, created with member input, ROOTS seeks to support increased participation of youth, trans/two spirit/non-binary, Indigenous and Native American, Latinx, and disability communities in the South.
+As part of our current 2020-2023 strategic plan, created with member input, ROOTS seeks to support increased participation of youth, trans/two-spirit/non-binary, Indigenous and Native American, Latinx, and disability communities in the South.
 Preference will be given to proposals centered around and created by members of these communities.

-ROOTS is also interested in receiving applications from artists working in Alabama, Arkansas, and West Virginia.
+ROOTS is interested in receiving applications from artists living and working in all southern states within our service region and especially Alabama, Arkansas, and West Virginia.
 These states are an organizational priority.